scikit-hep/mplhep/README.md

-A set of helpers for `matplotlib` to more easily produce plots typically needed in HEP as well as style them in way that's compatible with current collaboration requirements (ROOT-like plots for CMS, ATLAS, LHCb).
+A set of helpers for `matplotlib` to more easily produce plots typically needed in HEP as well as style them in way that's compatible with current collaboration requirements (ROOT-like plots for CMS, ATLAS, LHCb, ALICE).

 # Installation